-- Covering of expenses for activities accomplished prior to project approval or after finalization of the project. - Company-specific process optimization (e.g. LEAN) - Loss of working hours and production losses due to project participation - Education activities in general, PhD-fees, competence development etc. Funds may be provided for PhD salary, but not for matriculation, courses, teaching, etc. - Patent expenses for large companies - Grants are not available for foreign research institutions and companies, but these may be part of a project as external advisors in case the necessary expertise is not available in Denmark - Preparation of the application, including collaboration agreements for network projects - Depreciation of apparatus and equipment.
+- Covering of expenses for activities accomplished prior to project approval or after finalization of the project. - Company-specific process optimization (e.g. LEAN) - Loss of working hours and production losses due to project participation - Education activities in general, PhD-fees, competence development etc. Funds may be provided for PhD salary, but not for matriculation, courses, teaching, etc. - Patent expenses for large companies - Foreign research institutions and companies (companies with a department registered in the Danish Central Business Register ('Det Centrale Virksomhedsregister - CVR) are considered Danish) cannot be participants in the project, but they may be part of a project as external assistance in case the necessary expertise is not available in Denmark - Preparation of the application, including collaboration agreements for network projects - Depreciation of apparatus and equipment.